 In This Article

-PE, developed from Emotional Processing Theory (1), proposes that pathological fear structures develop after trauma in those who go on to have PTSD and that these pathological fear structures need to be modified for recovery to occur.
-Fear structures are made up of a stimulus (people, places, things, memories), followed by an emotional and/or physiological response and thoughts regarding the meaning of the stimulus and response.
+PE, developed from Emotional Processing Theory (1), proposes that pathological fear and other emotional structures develop after trauma in those who go on to have PTSD and that these pathological fear/emotion structures need to be modified for recovery to occur.
+Fear/emotion structures are made up of a stimulus (people, places, things, memories), followed by an emotional and/or physiological response and thoughts regarding the meaning of the stimulus and response.

-PE works to modify the fear structure through exposure and habituation to the feared but relatively safe stimulus (e.g., staying at a gas station or thinking about the memory until the distress response diminishes).
-Exposure to the stimulus activates the fear structure and allows the client to learn that:
+PE works to modify the fear/emotion structure through exposure and habituation to the feared (or avoided due to another negative emotional reaction) but relatively safe stimulus (e.g., staying at a gas station or thinking about the memory until the distress response diminishes).
+Exposure to the stimulus activates the structure and allows the client to learn that:

 - Memories and reminders of the trauma are not dangerous and can be experienced without significant distress.

 - Emotional responses gradually reduce with time even without doing anything.